 musical requirements and evaluation.
 Each step consists of sequential studies in applied instrumental technique, theory and music history.
 The members of the Curley Instrumental Music Program strive, through self-discipline, hard work, and determination, to perform at a professional level.

-The Archbishop Curley Concert Band is open to all students by audition only, grades 9-12, who play a wind, brass, or percussion instrument.
+The Archbishop Curley Symphonic Band is open to all students by audition only, grades 9-12, who play a wind, brass, or percussion instrument.
 This intermediate/advanced level ensemble performs at local, state, and regional festivals and assessments.

 The Archbishop Curley Jazz Ensemble is open to all students by audition only.
 This group performs intermediate to advanced level repertoire in all styles, including swing, latin, funk, and rock.
 This group performs frequently off campus at local and regional jazz festivals.